nikhilsable/nikhilsable/README.md

 - 👋 Hi, I’m @nikhilsable
-- 👀 I’m interested in solving problems using statistical tools and ML
+- 👀 I’m curious about solving problems using data
 - 🌱 I’m currently learning about Bayesian decision models, front-end frameworks (for making pretty ML apps), DevOps using Azure platform, and anomaly detection.
 - 📫 How to reach me www.linkedin.com/nikhilsable